People giving a cat a pill

 How To Give A Cat A Pill

-There are a few ways to get your cat to take their medication, but the most common way is by pill.
+There are a few ways to get your cat to take their medication, but the most common way is by administering cat pills.
 Some cats won’t take a pill and will spit them out or hide from you, making it difficult to give them their meds.

 Hiding the tablet in a treat is the easiest way to give your cat oral medication.
 You can also check with your vet to see if you can crush the pill and place the pill in liquid cat treats.
 It’s not recommended to mix the medicine in with cat food in case your cat doesn’t eat everything.